sparkflows/sparkflows-docs/docs/tutorials/etl/split-by-expression.rst

 Split Dataset By Expression
 ===========================

-Fire Insights has a couple of nodes for splitting the incoming DataFrame.
+In Fire Insights you can split the incoming DataFrame.
+Based on your need, use the processors descripbed below:

+- 'SplitByExpression': Use this processor to split the incoming dataset based on an expression.
+Rows satisfying the expression go into one DataFrame and the rest go into another dataframe.
+- 'SplitByMultipleExpressions': Use this processor to split the incoming dataset into multiple dataframes based on upto 5 consitional expressiona. conditions.It allows users to specify up to 5 conditional expressions.
+The output of each expression is routed to one output path.

 One is to split it into two based on the percentage specified for the split.
 This is useful for Machine Learning workflows.

 The other is to split the incoming DataFrame based on an expression.
-Rows satisfying the expression go into one DataFrame and the rest go into another DataFrame.

 We recently ran into a requirement for splitting the incoming DataFrame by multiple conditions.
 So we added a new Node called 'SplitByMultipleExpressions'.
 It allows users to specify up to 5 conditional expressions.
 The output of each expression is routed to one output path.